My son’s second grade class invited parents to join their music lesson the day they had a guest from a symphony orchestra.

 When I insist on working through rest, I’m messing with the excellent work.
 I’m adding my own improvisation, but improvisation works only with solos.
 It’s as though I’m telling God, “I’ve got this.
 I don’t need rest.
 I don’t need you.
 I can’t trust you to help me finish if I rest.”

-Refusing to rest reflects a heart which acts as though there isn’t a Composer who authored this complete work – rests and all – nor an Accompanist who intends to partner with me in powerful symphony.
+Refusing to rest reflects a heart that acts as though there isn’t a Composer who authored this complete work – rests and all – nor an Accompanist who intends to partner with me in powerful symphony.

 About the Author: Amy Leskowski launched the campus ministries at Western Michigan University and Grand Valley State University, was a team leader for eight years, and has been on staff for 15 years.
 She and her husband, Dennis, live with their three kids in Kalamazoo, Michigan.